Deals

 How to get it:

 You can find vitamin C in its natural form in fruits and veggies.
-Blueberries, broccoli, cauliflower, cabbage, grapefruit, orange, papaya, and leafy greens are especially high in C.
+Blueberries, broccoli, cauliflower, cabbage, grapefruit, orange, papaya, and leafy greens are especially high in vitamin C.

 Read our full guide to vitamin C here.